Poster Programme

 Poster Programme 2023

-At the occasion of the 2023 Congress in Cancun the following participants were selected for the Poster Programme:
+At the occasion of the 2023 Congress in Cancun, the following participants were selected for the Poster Programme:

 • Rainer Borns (Austria): "Crypto-Assets in VAT"